ramorel/ramorel.github.io/_pages/dissertation_3.md

 and educational policy, I hypothesize that when schools see increases in the share of students of color, students are more likely to participating in testing boycotts.
 This is called *group threat*.
-Basically, it predicts that members of majority groups will mobilize to take collective action when they are exposed to more members of minority groups.
+Basically, it predicts that members of majority groups will mobilize for collective action when they are exposed to more members of minority groups.

 My case is the opt-out movement–a coalition of parents and educators who